mdlacasse/Owl/README.md

 Copyright &copy; 2024-2026 - Martin-D. Lacasse

-Disclaimers: This code is for educational purposes only and does not constitute financial advice.
+Disclaimers:
+**Owl** is for **educational and research purposes** only.
+Nothing in this session constitutes **financial, tax, or investment advice**—consult a qualified professional for decisions specific to your situation.

 Code output has been verified with analytical solutions when applicable, and comparative approaches otherwise.
 Nevertheless, accuracy of results is not guaranteed.